Ulmus × hollandica 'Klemmer': Cultivation

-Common in western Flanders by the 1880s, before the first Dutch elm disease epidemic, 'Klemmer' was widely supplied and planted in avenues across Belgium and northern France, where it was much esteemed for its timber and rapid growth.
+Common in western Flanders by the 1880s, before World War I and the first Dutch elm disease epidemic, 'Klemmer' was widely supplied and planted in avenues across Belgium and in the Département du Nord, France, where it was much esteemed for its timber and rapid growth, and where it was considered suitable for street planting because of its narrow form.
 Nanot (1885) and Aigret (1905) reported it as planted in the environs of Paris.
+F. J. Fontaine noted in 1968 that 'Klemmer', owing to Dutch elm disease, "occurs rarely or no longer in nurseries in Belgium, but is still used in northern France alongside the 'Dumont' elm, though to a lesser extent".

-The Späth nursery of Berlin supplied an U. campestris Clemmeri to the Dominion Arboretum, Ottawa, Canada, in 1893; by his 1903 catalogue Späth had renamed the cultivar U. Klemmeri, suggesting doubts about its botanical status.
-The tree was introduced to the USA c.1871, appearing in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York.
+The tree was introduced to the USA c.1871, appearing as U. campestris Clemmerii, "a tree of fine form, much used in Belgium for planting along avenues", in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York.
+The Späth nursery of Berlin supplied an U. campestris Clemmeri to the Dominion Arboretum, Ottawa, Canada, in 1893.
+By his 1903 catalogue Späth had renamed the cultivar U. Klemmeri, suggesting doubts about its botanical status.

+Kew had two specimens, obtained in 1908 from the French nursery, Barbier Frères; one was still present in the late 1970s.
+S. G. A. Doorenbos, Director of The Hague Parks Department from 1927, introduced 'Klemmer', sourced from Kew, to Belmonte Arboretum, Wageningen in the early 1930s.
+Apart from the Wakehurst Place hedging specimen (see 'Notable trees'), no 'Klemmer' are known to survive in the UK.
+In 2025 Brighton and Hove Council listed by this name, without provenance or identification information, an elm in Royal Pavilion Gardens lacking the distinctive straight stem and narrow profile of 'Klemmer'.

 Notable trees

 One of two specimens obtained in 1908 from the Barbier Nursery, France, by the Royal Botanic Gardens Kew survives at Wakehurst Place, maintained as a hedging plant, too low to attract the attention of Scolytus beetles.
-In the US, three 'Klemmer' elms survive (2018) at the Morton Arboretum, Illinois.
+In the US, three 'Klemmer' elms, sourced from Arnold Arboretum, survive (2018) at the Morton Arboretum, Illinois.

+The Ladywell Fields elm

-In 1997, a large European White Elm Ulmus laevis growing in the Ladywell Fields public park in Lewisham, London, was misidentified as a 'Klemmer' elm; an information board erected in front of the tree by Lewisham Council, still (2018) bears the erroneous name, and depicts another tree (one of the Morton 'Klemmer').
+A large European White Elm Ulmus laevis (identity confirmed by dendrologist Owen Johnson from its distinctive fruit) growing in the Ladywell Fields public park in Lewisham, London, was misidentified in 1997 as a 'Klemmer' Dutch elm.
+An information board, erected in front of the tree by Lewisham Council, bears (2025) the erroneous name and depicts another tree (one of the Morton Arboretum 'Klemmer'), but correctly shows the specimen's pedunculate White Elm fruit, differing from the sessile fruit of Dutch elm.